Meet Our 2024-25 Team!

 smane@francophoneschool.org

-My name is Silaty MANÉ and I come from Senegal.
-I studied Mathematics and Computer Science at the Gaston Berger University of Saint-Louis (UGB), then Mathematical Sciences at the African Institute for Mathematical Sciences (AIMS-SENEGAL).
-I specialized in the field of Education by obtaining the Certificate of Aptitude for Secondary Education (CAES) in Mathematics at Cheikh Anta Diop University (UCAD) in Dakar.
-I am a middle and high school Mathematics teacher and I taught for 6 years at the Sadel High School (Matam).
-Since I was very young, I joined the PEPINIERE SUD soccer school in Kolda (Senegal) and I climbed the ranks, playing at all levels up to university.
-I play several sports but I love Soccer.
-It is a pleasure for me to be a part of the French-speaking team and to know this diverse, very warm and very kind community.
+Silaty MANÉ is from Senegal.
+He studied Mathematics and Computer Science at the Gaston Berger University of Saint-Louis (UGB), then Mathematical Sciences at the African Institute for Mathematical Sciences (AIMS-SENEGAL).
+Silaty specialized in the field of Education by obtaining the Certificate of Aptitude for Secondary Education (CAES) in Mathematics at Cheikh Anta Diop University (UCAD) in Dakar.
+He is a middle and high school Mathematics teacher and taught for six years at the Sadel High School (Matam).
+Since he was very young, he joined the PEPINIERE SUD soccer school in Kolda (Senegal) and climbed the ranks, playing at all levels up to university.
+Silaty plays several sports but loves soccer the most.
+It is a pleasure for him to be a part of the French-speaking team and to know this diverse, warm, and very kind community.

 Hannah Creasman - 6-8th English, Social Studies & Advisory